Senghurk/aufonduebackend/README.md

 5. Create a Pull Request

 ## License
-This project is part of AU Fondue, a senior project at Assumption University.
+This project is part of AU Fondue, a Senior project - 1 at Assumption University.

 ## Contact
 For questions or support, contact the development team:
-- Project Supervisor: [Name]
+- Developer/Contributor : [Sai Oan Hseng Hurk]
-- Development Team: [Names]
+- Team : [UniMend]